HenestrosaDev/ios-interview-questions/README.md

 	This question is specific to the person being asked.
 However, here's what I would answer:

-	>I haven't contributed to an open source project yet, but I have created open source apps that you can check on my GitHub account.
-As for iOS open source projects, I have uploaded the 100 Days of Swift course by Paul Hudson with all challenges and milestone projects made by me, a modified version of Sean Allen's GitHub Followers course and an app that connects to the OpenWeatherAPI to display the weather for a user-input location on a map along with 4 locations relative to the input location.
+	>I have created open source projects that you can check on my GitHub account.
+Moreover, I have submitted pull requests that were merged into some projects such as Alamofire.
 	</details>

 - 🟩 [What process do you take to perform code review?](https://www.hackingwithswift.com/interview-questions/what-process-do-you-take-to-perform-code-review)